FinlayMac/Unity-Simple-Controller-Vibration/README.md

  - If you have not downloaded the [Samples](#samples-optional), you will need to [create vibration parts](#creating-vibration-assets) and then [the sequence](#testing-vibration-sequences)
 ![image](https://user-images.githubusercontent.com/34044928/151714960-865d4831-49bd-4a8d-a366-2d9e464e869a.png)

- - Pressing the UI Button in game with a controller plugged in play the vibration sequence.
+ - With the game running, pressing the UI Button with a controller plugged will play the vibration sequence.
  - If you have problems, try [testing your Vibration Sequences](#testing-vibration-sequences) using the sample assets

-## Creating Vibration Assets
+## Creating Vibration Parts
+Vibration parts are the building blocks for vibration sequences.

 Simple and Curve vibration assets can be created by:
  - Assets > Create > Scriptable Objects > Vibration
  - (either through the main menu or the Assets folder right click menu)